-The tax credit is equal to \$2,000 per year over a five-year credit period-see "Five-year credit period" below.
+The tax credit is equal to \$2,000 per year over an eight year credit period.
 If the credit exceeds the individual's tax, the unused portion is not refundable and may not be carried over and used on a subsequent tax year's return.

-Five-year credit period
+Eight year credit period

-The credit is allowed in each year of a five-year credit period that begins on the same date the business income exemption begins, as specified in the zone project approval letter.
-The five-year credit period is a period of sixty consecutive months, consisting of five 12-month periods.
+The credit is allowed in each year of an eight year credit period that begins on the same date the business income exemption begins, as specified in the zone project approval letter.
+The eight credit period is a period of ninety-six consecutive months, consisting of eight 12-month periods.
 A \$2,000 credit is allowed in each 12-month period.
 With respect to the individual's tax year, if the individual is not eligible for the credit for the entire tax year, a credit of \$166.67 (\$2,000 divided by 12) is allowed for each month of eligibility during the tax year.

-Once the 60-month credit period begins to run with respect to the zone project property, it runs uninterrupted through the end of the 60-month credit period.
-The credit is allowed over the entire 60-month credit period even if the renaissance zone itself expires.
+Once the credit period begins to run with respect to the zone project property, it runs uninterrupted through the end of the credit period.
+The credit is allowed over the entire credit period even if the renaissance zone itself expires.
 If the property is permanently withdrawn from business use, the individual is ineligible for the credit starting on the first day of the month in which the withdrawal occurs.

 Transfer of zone project property.

-The tax credit and its 60-month credit period attach to the zone project property.
-If the property is transferred to another individual before the end of the 60-month credit period, the individual transferring the property is ineligible for the credit starting with the month of disposition.
-If the property is transferred to another qualifying individual before the end of the 60-month credit period, the individual acquiring the property is eligible for the credit for the unexpired portion of the 60-month credit period.
+The tax credit and its credit period attach to the zone project property.
+If the property is transferred to another individual before the end of the credit period, the individual transferring the property is ineligible for the credit starting with the month of disposition.
+If the property is transferred to another qualifying individual before the end of the credit period, the individual acquiring the property is eligible for the credit for the unexpired portion of the credit period.